Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Derivation of the dispersive Bounds

 Note that here we also subtracted the one-particle contributions, which are discussed in Sec.~\ref{sec:one-particle}.
 However, this subtraction decreases the bound by only $\sim 10 \%$.
 In our statistical analysis of only $\Lambda_b\to \Lambda$ form factors, we find that this subtraction is not yet numerically significant.
 Nevertheless, we advocate to include the one-particle contributions in global fits of the known local $b\to s$ form factors, where their impact will likely be numerically relevant.

-At this point, we have not yet employed the endpoint relations given in Eq. (\ref{eq:ep1}) - (\ref{eq:ep3}).
+At this point, we have not yet employed the endpoint relations given in Eqs.~(\ref{eq:ep1}) - (\ref{eq:ep3}).
 By using the endpoint relations, we can express the zeroth coefficient of $f_t^V, f_t^A, f_\perp^A, f_\perp^T, f_0^{T5}$ in terms of coefficients of other form factors.

 Our proposed parametrization has two tangible benefits.
-First, each form factor parameter $a_k$ is bounded in magnitude, $|a_k| \leq 1$.
+First, each form-factor parameter $a_k$ is bounded in magnitude, $|a_k| \leq 1$.
 The $N$ dimensional parameter space is therefore restricted to the hypercube $[-1, +1]^N$.
 We refer to this type of parameter bound as the \emph{weak bound}\footnote{ Our definitions of \emph{weak} and \emph{strong} bounds differ from the definitions proposed in Ref.~\cite{Bigi:2017jbd}.
 There, what we call the \emph{weak bound} is not considered in isolation, and what we call the \emph{strong bound} is labelled a ``weak bound'', in contrast to a ``strong bound'' that affects more than one decay process. }.
 It facilitates fits to theoretical or phenomenological inputs on the form factors, since the choice of a prior is not subjective.
-Second, the form factor parameters are restricted by the \emph{strong bounds} \refeq{sUB-1} to \refeq{sUB-3}.
+Second, the form-factor parameters are restricted by the \emph{strong bounds} \refeq{sUB-1} to \refeq{sUB-3}.
 In the absence of the small number of exact relations between the form factors that we discussed earlier, this strong bound is in fact an upper bound on the sum of the squares of the form-factor parameters.
-As a consequence, the parameter space is further restricted to the combination of four hyperspheres, one per bound.\footnote{ The form factor relations mix the parameters of form factors that belong to different strong bounds, thereby making a geometric interpretation less intuitive. } The strong bounds imply that the sequence of form factor parameters asymptotically falls off faster than $1/\sqrt{k}$.
+As a consequence, the parameter space is further restricted to the combination of four hyperspheres, one per bound.\footnote{ The form factor relations mix the parameters of form factors that belong to different strong bounds, thereby making a geometric interpretation less intuitive. } The strong bounds imply that the sequence of form-factor parameters asymptotically falls off faster than $1/\sqrt{k}$.
 This behaviour does not prove absolute convergence of the series expansion of the form factors, which would require a fall off that compensates the exponential growth of the polynomials.
-Nevertheless, we will assume sufficient convergence of the form factors from this point on.
+Nevertheless, we argue in Appendix \ref{app:convergence} that the series converges rapidly.
 Below, we check empirically if the strong bound suffices to provide bounded uncertainties for the form factors in truncated expansions.